GPT: Frequently Asked Questions

 Will I have more green power at my home?

 We can’t control which electrons flow into your home.
 All electricity that is generated is fed into an electric grid.
 A convenient analogy is to think of this grid as a pool.
 Different generators (coal, natural gas and wind) all feed electricity into this pool.
 When you need electricity, electrons flow out of this pool to your home or business.
-While the laws of physics make it impossible to separate a green electron from one produced by fossil fuels, MGE adds more wind energy to the pool based on the amount participating customers have said they will purchase.
+While the laws of physics make it impossible to separate a green electron from one produced by fossil fuels, MGE adds more green energy to the pool based on the amount participating customers have said they will purchase.